-Smartlinx replaced a brittle legacy test framework with AI agents, rebuilding regression testing to improve reliability and reduce reliance on manual QA teams.
+Smartlinx replaced a brittle legacy test framework with AI agents, rebuilding regression testing to improve reliability and reduce reliance on manual QA efforts.

 Company Overview